nealcao/TDL/design.md

     D: Object {
       reset: Event {
-        this = Parent /* replace the current object with a new clone of the object was a clone of, `Object` in this case */*!!!!!
-REMOVE THIS !!!!!
-Added because geany is weird at highlighting markdown
+        this = Parent /* replace the current object with a new clone of the object was a clone of, `Object` in this case */ }
-      }
     }